 Elana '21 Community and Environmental Planning / Sustainability

 "Set up your space for online learning:

-- Clear the space of any non-essential for learning
+Clear the space of anything non-essential for learning

 "Communication at home is really important, letting people around you know your class schedule and when you need quiet time and to not be bothered is really important."